Foreign sellers and intermediary digital platforms subject to new rules and rates 1st April 2025

-The Vietnamese National Assembly is considering clarifications on non-resident VAT-registered business obligations, VAT rates, and improved deductibility for VAT credits.
+The Vietnamese National Assembly has approved clarifications on non-resident VAT-registered business obligations, VAT rates, and improved deductibility for VAT credits.

-The changes, likely to come into effect from 1 July 2025, to Vietnam’s Law on VAT looks to widen the VAT obligations for foreign suppliers engaged in e-commerce and digital platform-based activities with no permanent establishment (PE) in Vietnam.
+The changes, to come into effect from 1 April 2025, to Vietnam’s Law on VAT looks to widen the VAT obligations for foreign suppliers engaged in e-commerce and digital platform-based activities with no permanent establishment (PE) in Vietnam.

 Vietnam VAT on digital services was introduced in March 2022.